 "Adam Adamant Lives!" and all devices, logos and icons are © 1966–7 BBC.

-Star Wars requires no introduction to anyone born in the Twentieth Century, George Lucas' master work has enthralled audiences ever since the first film (now known as the fourth chapter) broke all box office records back in 1977.
-Now part of a growing series of films, initially followed by two others, "The Empire Strikes Back" and "Return of the Jedi", it has now been preceded by "The Phantom Menace", "Attack of the Clones" and "THING".
+Star Wars requires no introduction to anyone born in the Twentieth Century, George Lucas’ master work has enthralled audiences ever since the first film (now known as the fourth chapter) broke all box office records back in 1977.
+Now part of a growing series of films, initially followed by two others, “The Empire Strikes Back” and “Return of the Jedi”.
+As they were primarily filmed in Britain, a lot of the cast and crew are familiar to us.

 I’m sure you’ll have no trouble finding information online, may the force be with you.